-Insurance companies may provide two different types of liability coverage—occurrence or claims-made—and each comes with its own set of advantages and disadvantages.
+With that in mind, there are the two types of liability coverage—occurrence and claims-made—and each come with its own set of advantages and disadvantages.

-Occurrence Policy: An occurrence policy protects a business from any covered incident that happens during the policy period, regardless of when a claim is reported.
-This type of policy will cover a business even if the claim comes in after the policy is canceled, so long as the incident occurred within the time frame enforced by the initial policy.
+Occurrence Policy: An occurrence policy protects a business from any covered incident that happens during the policy period—regardless of when a claim is reported.
+This type of policy will cover a business even if the claim is filed after the policy is canceled, as long as the incident occurred within the time frame enforced by the initial policy.

-Example: Bob the business owner purchased an occurrence policy in 2010 but switched to a new form of coverage or insurance supplier in 2015.
-Bob gets sued in 2018 for an incident that occurred in 2012.
+Example: Bob the business owner purchased an occurrence policy in 2015 but switched to a new form of coverage in 2020.
+Bob got sued in 2022 for an incident that occurred in 2017.
 In this instance, Bob is still covered by his original occurrence policy, because it was active at the time of the incident.

-Example: Bob the businessman purchases a claims-made policy in 2010 and continues coverage through 2012, then cancels.
+Example: Bob the businessman purchased a claims-made policy in 2015 and continued coverage through 2017, then cancels.
 He does not purchase any extension (tail coverage) on the policy’s original limits.
-In 2013, Bob is sued for an incident that occurred in 2011.
-Since the claims-made policy is no longer in effect, and he did not purchase tail coverage, Bob is the liable party obligated to pay for damages—not his old insurance carrier.
+In 2018, Bob is sued for an incident that occurred in 2016.
+Since the claims-made policy is no longer in effect and he did not purchase tail coverage, Bob is the liable party—meaning he is obligated to pay for damages, as his former insurance carrier does not cover it.

-Tail Coverage, or, officially, an extended reporting period (ERP), is an additive option that becomes available only after a policy has been terminated.
-In effect, a 'tail' endorsement extends the limits of claims-made coverage indefinitely.
+Tail Coverage: Also known as an extended reporting period (ERP), this coverage is an additive option that becomes available only after a policy has been terminated.
+In effect, a “tail” endorsement extends the limits of claims-made coverage indefinitely.
 For a claims-made policy to cover claims made after the expiration date, a tail can be purchased to protect the policyholder from past incidents, despite a claim being made post-policy cancellation.

-Example: Bob the businessman purchases a claims-made policy in 2010 and continues coverage through 2012, then cancels.
-He then purchases 'tail' coverage.
-In 2013, Bob is sued for an incident that occurred in 2011.
-Since he was continuously covered at the time of the incident, and purchased extended coverage, his old insurance carrier is still liable to pay for the suit, even though the original policy is no longer in effect.
+Example: Bob the businessman purchased a claims-made policy in 2015 and continued coverage through 2017, then cancels.
+He then purchases tail coverage.
+In 2018, Bob is sued for an incident that occurred in 2016.
+Since he was continuously covered at the time of the incident and purchased extended coverage, his old insurance carrier is still liable to pay for the suit, even though the original policy is no longer in effect.